-BNP reclaimers weigh between 100 lbs. and 150 lbs., depending on the size.
+BNP reclaimers weigh between 150 lbs and 250 lbs, depending on the size.
 When installing or removing the reclaimer it must be adequately supported and secured to appropriate lift equipment.
 Failure to secure and use proper lift device can result in injury or death.
 When using a ladder to service the reclaimer make sure it is approved for the application and that appropriate fall protection is used.
 Failure to use appropriate ladder and fall protection can result in injury.

-- 7.12.1 Remove the flex hoses from the reclaimer inlet and outlet. - 7.12.2 Remove the reclaimer from the blast machine. - 7.12.3 Set the reclaimer top-side-up on a clean, flat, and level surface. - 7.12.4 Remove the reclaimer inlet-pipe adaptor. - 7.12.5 Remove the bolts and nuts securing the reclaimer top, and then remove the top. (and top liner if the reclaimer is currently lined). - 7.12.6 If the reclaimer is currently unlined, proceed to the installation note preceding Paragraph 7.12.13.
+- 7.12.1 Remove the flex hoses from the reclaimer inlet and outlet. - 7.12.2 Remove the reclaimer from the blast machine. - 7.12.3 Set the reclaimer top-side-up on a clean, flat, and level surface. - 7.12.4 Remove the reclaimer inlet-pipe adaptor. - 7.12.5 Remove the bolts and nuts securing the reclaimer top, and then remove the top (and top liner if the reclaimer is currently lined). - 7.12.6 If the reclaimer is currently unlined, proceed to the installation note preceding Paragraph 7.11.13.

-- 7.12.7 Remove the top liner and cylinder liner: Grind the tack welds from the bottom of the cylinder liner that secure the liner to the tube, then slide the cylinder liner and top liner off the inner tube. - 7.12.8 Remove the nuts and washers located along the right side of the inlet and remove the inlet baffle through the top of the reclaimer. - 7.12.9 Remove the screws holding the inlet-side liner and inlet-top liner and remove both liners from the reclaimer inlet. - 7.12.10 The wall liner is held in place with self-drilling screws; from the outside of the reclaimer, remove the screws and lift the wall liner from the top of the reclaimer. - 7.12.11 Inner cone liners and cone-ring liners are glued onto the inner cone.
+- 7.12.7 Remove the top liner and cylinder liner: Scribe a mark on the inner tube to show the location of the cylinder liner's seam.
+Grind the tack welds from the bottom of the cylinder liner, which secure the liner to the tube, and then slide the cylinder liner and top liner off the inner tube. - 7.12.8 Remove the nuts and washers located along the right side of the inlet and remove the inlet baffle through the top of the reclaimer. - 7.12.9 Remove the screws holding the inlet-side liner and inlet-top liner and remove both liners from the reclaimer inlet. - 7.12.10 The wall liner is held in place with self-drilling screws; from the outside of the reclaimer, remove the screws and lift the wall liner from the top of the reclaimer. - 7.12.11 Inner cone liner and cone-ring liner are glued onto the inner cone.
 Pull off the liners to remove them. - 7.12.12 Remove old caulking and adhesive from the weldment.

-Installation Notes: The numbers in parentheses (-) shown in Figure 33 and in the following applicable paragraphs show the recommended order of installation.
+Installation Notes: The numbers in parentheses (-) shown in Figure 37 and in the following applicable paragraphs show the recommended order of installation.
 When installing the liners, make sure that seams are aligned.
 The final assembly must be smooth and free of protrusions, edges, and gaps.
-Any edges will disrupt the air flow, causing wear and affecting the reclaimer's media cleaning efficiency.
+Any edges will disrupt the air flow, cause wear, and affect the reclaimer's media cleaning efficiency.